 - Surgery: having a surgical procedure on or near the prostate, bladder or colon

 Yes!
 The great news is that erectile dysfunction can be diagnosed through a variety of simple tests at your doctor’s office.
-Most often ED can be diagnosed through a thorough verbal medical history and physical examination.
-But sometimes more assessments are necessary if your provider feels you have an underlying condition or chronic illness contributing to your problem.
+Most often, ED can be diagnosed through a thorough verbal medical history and physical examination.
+More assessments may be necessary if you provider feels you have an underlying condition or chronic illness contributing to your problem.
 Here are some common tests you should be prepared for:

 - Blood test

-Once the cause is identified your provider will outline a treatment plan.
+Once the cause is identifies your provider will outline a treatment plan.
 This will determine what course of action you take.
-In general, exercise and living a healthy lifestyle through dietary changes and a nutrition plan can improve ED.
-Your provider will help you decide what’s best for you.
+In general, exercise and living a healthy lifestyle through dietary changes and a nutrition plan can improved ED.
+Your providers will help you decide what’s best for you.
 Options may include:

 - Oral medication, commonly called erectile dysfunction pills